Man who shot alleged home intruder in Weyburn may face more charges | CBC News

-Man who shot alleged home intruder in Weyburn may face more charges
+Man accused of murder in Weyburn has case adjourned, to remain in custody

+Keegan Muxlow is charged with second-degree murder in connection with the death of Nathan Hutt

-The 23-year-old man who allegedly shot a home invader in Weyburn likely faces additional charges.
+The 23-year-old man accused of shooting and killing an alleged home invader in Weyburn has had his case adjourned.

-Weyburn police say three men entered Keegan Muxlow's home on the 300 block of 4th St. Northeast on Friday night with a shotgun.
+Weyburn police say three men entered Keegan Muxlow's home on the 300 block of Fourth Street NE on Friday night with a shotgun.

 Muxlow allegedly shot 18-year-old Nathan Hutt, who later died in hospital, and stabbed a 23-year-old.